ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 peer endpoint by the protocol stack.
 Advertising these addresses enables the peer-endpoint to establish additional connectivity, e.g., for connection migration or using multiple paths.

 Note that this may have privacy implications because it may make users linkable across multiple paths.
-Also, note that setting this to false does not prevent the local transport system from _establishing_ connectivity using alternate paths (see {{multipath-mode}} above); it only prevents _procative advertisement_ of addresses.
+Also, note that setting this to false does not prevent the local transport system from _establishing_ connectivity using alternate paths (see {{multipath-mode}} above); it only prevents _proactive advertisement_ of addresses.

 ### Direction of communication